 Studies show dusting floor care like using a vacuum cleaner on a weekly basis will significantly decrease harmful allergens within pile carpet, area rugs, and other surfaces which pollute your home and lungs.
-However, we have found that not all vacuum cleaners are great at floor care.
-In fact, the best vacuum cleaners feature what is referred to as a sealed system and utilize a HEPA filter.
+However, we have found that not all models are great at floor care.
+In fact, the best feature what is referred to as a sealed system and utilize a HEPA filter.
 The sealed system prevents air leaks and the HEPA filter is used to control vacuum cleaner emissions.
-Without the HEPA filter, much of the dirt vacuumed up is blown right back of the vacuum cleaner into the air you breath and will likely exasperate your allergy symptoms.
-Our industry-leading, product team tests, evaluates and reviews each of the HEPA vacuum cleaners we sell to ensure our selection of vacuums is equipped to meet and surpass our stringent, cleaning expectations.
-To offer you the best perspective when considering a HEPA vacuum cleaner, we have both knowledgeable expert ratings as well as our helpful customer reviews written by product owners.
-While our HEPA vacuum cleaner selection is a result of many criteria, ultimately we want to empower you to make the best choice for your family’s health.
+Without the HEPA filter, much of the dirt vacuumed up is blown right back of the vacuum into the air you breath and will likely exacerbate your allergy symptoms.
+Our industry-leading, product team tests, evaluates, and reviews each of the HEPA models we sell to ensure our selection is equipped to meet and surpass our stringent, cleaning expectations.
+To offer you the best perspective when considering a HEPA model, we have expert ratings and helpful customer reviews written by product owners.
+While our HEPA selection is a result of many criteria, ultimately we want to empower you to make the best choice for your family’s health.

 Upright Vacuums - best for homes that have primarily wall to wall carpet.

 Canister Vacuum Cleaners - best for homes that have primarily hard surface floors.

 HEPA Vacuum Cleaners Buyers Guide for Allergies

 Some Possible Considerations:

 - Basic Style.
-Do you want a HEPA canister or an upright vacuum?
+Do you want a HEPA canister or an upright model?
 Do you have mostly carpets?
-If you have wall to wall carpets, then a traditional upright vacuum cleaner might be the best choice for you as uprights have a beater bar which churn up dirt embedded below the surface of carpeting.
+If you have wall to wall carpets, then a traditional upright type might be the best choice for you as uprights have a beater bar which churn up dirt embedded below the surface of carpeting.
 On the other hand, if you have mostly bare floors and a few scatter rugs, then a canister can move seamlessly from one to the other and not make wheel marks on your hardwood floors.